theorashid/mortality-statsmodel/README.md

 ## House price model

-This repo also includes
+This repo also includes the linear mixed effects model for estimating house prices, implemented in `house_price.R`.
-Read in conjunction with Appendix Table 5 of Bennett, Rashid, et al. Lancet Regional Health - Europe 2023.
+The model has effects for space, time, housing type, ownership type, new or old, season, number of bedrooms.
-Linear mixed effects models for log house price
+See Appendix Table 5 of Bennett 2023 for more information.

 ## Data availability